Gavin School District 37: The school district

 Gavin School District's superintendent is Dr Scott Schwartz.
 It is governed by a board of education, whose president is James Miller.
 It employs nine staff at its office at Gavin South School.
 The district provides transport by leased buses for nearly all students, and commissions catering services at both schools.
 The two schools together employ 65 teachers and 44 support staff, and cater for about 890 students from the communities of Ingleside, Long Lake, Lake Villa, and Fox Lake.
 Students who stay in school beyond Grade 8 attend Grant Community High School, which is within District 124.

 Schools

 Gavin South Middle School

 Gavin South Middle School takes students at Grades 5 to 8.
 The principal is J. Jurgaitis.

 Sport

 Sports offered for both boys and girls include Basketball, Soccer, Track, Volleyball, and Cross Country.
 For girls, there is in addition Cheerleading.
+The school also is in the VEX Robotics Competition, team 3744X for V5 and team 37373X for IQ.